Personal challenge ideas: Stand up comedy

 Rehearsing tediously made the difference between a terrible experience and a great one.
 If you want to shine in any area of your life you need to prepare and then apply what you’ve practiced.
 The only thing you need to avoid is using the excuse of not being ready to avoid taking action.

-Idea + Research + Preparation + Applied Action = A Result/Experience
+Idea + Research + Preparation + Action = A Result/Experience

 Then you can look at the result you got and make it better.

-Repeat this process of practice and refinement and you will gain competence in any endeavor.
+Repeat this process of practice and refinement and you will gain competence in anything.

-When starting something new don’t expect perfect results, only expect a result, and with that result, you can plot your next course of action.
-Those who avoid taking action because they want a guaranteed result are doomed to be exactly in the same place 10 years from now.
+When starting something new don’t expect perfect results, only expect a result.
+With that result you can plot your next course of action.
+Those who avoid taking action because they want a guaranteed positive result are doomed to be exactly in the same place 10 years from now.

-I want something bigger in my life and I’m willing to fall, look stupid, and get rejected to make it happen.
-What are you willing to endure?
+If you want something bigger in your life then be willing to fall, look stupid, and get rejected to make it happen.

 Stand up comedy gave me these basic lessons: